factorhouse/examples/fh-local-kafka-connect-iceberg/README.md

-## Kafka Connect for Orders Sink in Iceberg
+## Lab 9: Kafka Connect - Streaming Order Data from Kafka into Iceberg

-This lab demonstrates streaming Avro messages from Kafka into an Iceberg table using Kafka Connect.
-The target table is pre-defined via Spark SQL with custom partitions using Iceberg's hidden partitioning, and data is written to MinIO as partitioned Parquet files once deployed through Kpow.
+Use Kafka Connect to stream Avro records from Kafka into an Iceberg table in MinIO.
+The lab covers connector deployment via Kpow and how to configure hidden partitioning using a Spark-defined table schema.

 ## How to start